anurag150304/Chatt-App/README.md

-# Turborepo Tailwind CSS starter
+# Chatt APP with Turborepo

 This Turborepo starter is maintained by the Turborepo core team.